manuelvanrijn/manuelvanrijn.github.com/source/_posts/2013-03-04-rails-belongs-to-to-has-many.markdown

     end

     Article.all.each do | article |
-      # NOTE: we'll grabe the first category, so if there are more, these will be lost!
+      # NOTE: we'll grabe the first category (if present), so if there are more, these will be lost!
-      article.new_category << article.categories.first
+      article.new_category = article.categories.first unless article.categories.empty?
       article.save
     end